 br_bulk_write

 Writes up to n bytes from src into the buffer.
+Producer-only.
 Returns the number of bytes actually written, which may be less than n if the buffer fills up.
 Returns 0 if br or src is NULL.

 size_t br_bulk_write(ByteRing *br, size_t n, const uint8_t *src);